HackBalak/Hackbalak.github.io/_posts/2022-03-16-ETW-TI-Provider.md

 ---
-title: Get started with the ETW Threat-Intelligence Provider + consume its logs + ship them to ELK stack
+title: Getting started with the Microsoft-Windows-Threat-Intelligence ETW Provider
 author: HackBalak
 date: 2022-03-15 18:10:00 +0100
-categories: [Blue Teaming , Threat Hunting]
+categories: [Blogging , Threat Hunting]
 tags: [Threat Hunting, ELK stack, ETW , Threat-Intelligence , Blue Teaming, Attack Detection]

 ---

+### TL;DR

+The Microsoft-Windows-Threat-Intelligence ETW Provider is very usefull tool for Detect many kill chain Attacks such as memory injection and others.

+In this blog, I will show a way to take advantage of this provider, consume its events logs and ship them to ELK stack.

 Before jumping to the technical steps, let's talk a little bit about the Threat Intelligence ETW(Event Tracing for Windows) Provider.